BroCod3/DefHack/README.md

 Project For DefHack Hackathon by Team **BroCode**.

 ## Problem Statement
-As we all know, we are in the phase of pendemic Covid-19, and students are forced to do their schooling through oline means.</br>
+As we all know, we are in the phase of pandemic covid-19, and students are forced to do their schooling through online means.</br>
-- This created a barrior between the student teacher realationship, and between the fellow colleagues.
+- This created a barrier between the student teacher relationship, and between the fellow colleagues.
 - The managements are failing to provide adequate support to both the students and faculties.
 - Pendemic also became a threat to other extra curricular activities.
 - All the facilities provided by the management such as library, labs etc remain unused.